EricssonResearch/dnt/getting_started/scenario_tsn_over_detnet/README.md

 ```
 As you can see, there are redundant paths between **nxp1** and **nxp2**.
 These paths will be utilized by R2DTWO for redundancy.
-What is important here, unlike in the Layer2 TSN case (Scenario #1) now R2DTWO operates at Layer3 and the replicated packets will be routed to the DetNet peer.
+What is important here, unlike in the Layer2 TSN case (Scenario TSN) now R2DTWO operates at Layer3 and the replicated packets will be routed to the DetNet peer.

 In the scenario above however the routing is very simple, but the same configuration would work even when there are multiple routers between `nxp1` and `nxp2`.